ungikim/ungikim/README.md

   and monitoring.
 * Managed and monitored compliance with development processes across all products, acting as a representative for procedural changes.
-* Developed and enhanced core platform capabilities, understanding internal customer needs to maximize feature utilization.
+* Redesigned and optimized core platform capabilities, understanding internal customer needs to maximize feature utilization.

 ### **Software Engineer** at [LINE Corporation](https://linecorp.com/ja/), Feb 2020 - Mar 2022